Hebrews 5

 3 And for that reason, just as he is obligated (to

-for himself, for death.
+for himself, for (sanctification from) death.

 4 And no man receives this honor from himself, but